fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

-[Chapter 1. ] The Machine Learning Landscape
+[Lab 1. ] The Machine Learning Landscape
 ===================================================

 When[]{#idm45728493908024} most people hear "Machine Learning," they